 Available When You Need Us

 Family Owned & Operated

 Advanced Burner Design

-The Clean Burn burner is engineered from the ground up exclusively to burn used oils, and it burns standard fuel oil for added versatility.
+The Clean Burn burner is engineered from the ground up exclusively to burn used waste oils, and it burns standard fuel oil for added versatility.
 The pre-heater block heats oil and air to the same precise temperature for efficient combustion.
 The mixture is ignited at the burner retention head where additional combustion air is added, which swirls in a carefully calculated pattern to maximize combustion efficiency and help make flame control easier.

-The special retention head creates more air turbulence at the point of ignition to generate a larger, more efficient flame, making operation more reliable and more forgiving for burning used oils.
+The special retention head creates more air turbulence at the point of ignition to generate a larger, more efficient flame, making operation more reliable and more forgiving for burning used waste oils.

-Used-oil furnaces that use modified Beckett fuel oil burners (which are outstanding when used with standard fuel oil) are much more susceptible to nuisance flame-outs or shutdowns.
+Waste-oil furnaces that use modified Beckett fuel oil burners (which are outstanding when used with standard fuel oil) are much more susceptible to nuisance flame-outs or shutdowns.
 Clean Burn furnaces are legendary for reliability; the burner system is one good reason why.
 The unique modular design of the Clean Burn burner also makes service faster and easier.